Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Other spots around Fiji are Beqa Lagoon Resort, Aqua-Trek and Beqa Adventure Divers (known as one of the best shark dives in the world – no biggie!).

-You can also get the lowdown on everything you need to know about diving including gear, tips and more in this complete guide.
+You can also get the lowdown on everything you need to know about diving including gear, tips and more in this complete guide to diving.

 Hike with Talanoa Treks